DehghanianSina/Date-Converter-bot/README.md

 # Date Converter Telegram Bot

 A Telegram bot that converts dates between Gregorian and Jalali (Persian) calendars.
+You can test the live version by searching `@myDateConverterBot` in Telegram and interact with it.

 ## Features